fiddle-leaf/vacations/README.md

 - Using React-scripts@4.0.3 to allow proxy to server.js due to error: `Invalid options object.
 Dev Server has been initialized using an options object that does not match the API schema. - options.allowedHosts[0] should be a non-empty string.` when running `npm start` for React UI.
   - Workaround was to downgrade React-scripts from 5.0.1

+## Future Enhancements

+- Use redux store to save universal
+- Change static pages to dynamic information for flight, add-ons, to-dos, and notes